 2 Description of Risk: Financial There is a risk of MIJB financial failure in that the demand for services outstrips available financial resources.
 Financial pressures being experienced both by the funding Partners and Community Planning Partners will directly impact on decision making and prioritisation of MIJB.
-Lead: Chief Officer/Chief Financial Officer Risk Rating: Low/ medium/ high/ very high VERY HIGH Risk Movement: Increase/ decrease/ no change NO CHANGE Rationale for Risk Rating: Demand on services is greater than before and the IJB has £1.2m remaining general reserves.
-There significant earmarked reserves by the end of the 2021/22 financial year relating to the ongoing response Primary Care Improvement Plan and the Scottish Government additional investment of £300m for winter further The Revenue Budget 2022/23 was approved by MIJB on 31 March 2022, displaying a balanced position.
-As plan of £0.11 million was approved.
-Additional Scottish Government investment is provided again for 2022 meet additional policy commitments in respect of adult social care pay uplift for externally provided service to ensure that capacity can be maximised and ensuring system flow.
-The final outturn position will be reported to the MIJB in June where it is anticipated there will be a small general reserve.
-The update medium Term Financial Framework was presented as part of the budget papers on the 31st however, it is imperative that this is further reviewed during the 2022/23 year to ensure alignment with the revisions to the Strategic Plan.
-Rationale for Risk Appetite: The Board recognises the financial constraints all partners are working within.
-While we are cautious and accepting financial risks this will be done: Where a clear business case or rationale exists for exposing ourselves to the financial risk.
-Where we can protect the long term sustainability of health & social care in Moray Covid-19 continues to place additional risk on the MIJB finances as we continue through the pandemic, recommended the social care in Moray. of the 2021/22 financial year relating to the ongoing response to Covid and cottish Government additional investment of £300m for winter funding. ed by MIJB on 31 March 2022, displaying a balanced position.
-A small savings onal Scottish Government investment is provided again for 2022/23, this is to pect of adult social care pay uplift for externally provided services and seeks d and ensuring system flow.
-The final outturn position will be finalised and ticipated there will be a small general reserve. ework was presented as part of the budget papers on the 31st March 2022 or reviewed during the 2022/23 year to ensure alignment with the upcoming ionale exists for exposing ourselves to the financial risk n sustainability of health & social care in Moray
+Lead: Chief Officer/Chief Financial Officer Risk Rating: Low/ medium/ high/ very high VERY HIGH Risk Movement: Increase/ decrease/ no change NO CHANGE Rationale for Risk Rating: Whilst the 2020/21 and 2021/22 settlement saw additional investment for health and social care that was passed through to the MIJB, there remains a significant pressure due to the recurring core overspend, since most of the new investment related to new commitments.
+Financial settlements are set to continue on a one year only basis, which does not support sound financial planning.
+In addition, many uncertainties have arisen through the Covid response and continue as we continue to remobilise.
+The full impact is not yet quantifiable.
+Demand on services is greater than before and the IJB has £1.2m remaining general reserves.
+The significant earmarked reserves by the end of the 2021/22 financial year relating to the ongoing response Primary Care Improvement Plan and the Scottish Government additional national investment of £300m for The Revenue Budget 2022/23 was approved by MIJB on 31 March 2022 as a balanced budget.
+A small \$£0.11 million was approved.
+Additional Scottish Government investment is provided again for 2022/23, of the 2021/22 financial year relating to the ongoing response to Covid and cottish Government additional national investment of £300m for winter funding. ed by MIJB on 31 March 2022 as a balanced budget.
+A small savings plan of additional policy commitments in respect of adult social care pay uplift for externally provided services and seeks to ensure that capacity can be maximised and ensuring system flow.
+The final outturn position will be finalised and reported to the MIJB in June where it is anticipated there will be a small general reserve.
+The update medium Term Financial Framework was presented as part of the budget papers on the 31 st March 2022 however, it is imperative that this is further reviewed during the 2022/23 year to ensure alignment with the upcoming revisions to the Strategic Plan.
+Rationale for Risk Appetite: accepting financial risks this will be done: Where a clear business case or rationale exists for exposing ourselves to the financial risk Where we can protect the long term sustainability of health &amp; social care in Moray . •